FSA's Turner says economy may need more radical steps

 FOOL'S PARADISE

-It was Turner's last FSA speech in the Mansion House, a stone's throw from the Bank of England, before the watchdog is scrapped early next year to make way for a new system of supervision divided between the central bank and a new standalone Financial Conduct Authority.
+It was Turner's last FSA speech in the Mansion House, a stone's throw from the Bank, before the watchdog is scrapped early next year to make way for a new system of supervision divided between the central bank and a new standalone Financial Conduct Authority.

-The aim is to plug supervisory holes opened up by the 2007-09 financial crisis that caught the FSA unawares, leaving taxpayers to bail out Northern Rock and buy most of Royal Bank of Scotland (RBS.L).
+The aim is to plug supervisory holes opened up by the 2007-09 financial crisis that caught the FSA unawares, leaving taxpayers to bail out Northern Rock and buy most of Royal Bank of Scotland.

 The FSA is one of the few watchdogs in the world to have formally accepted blame for pre-crisis supervisory failings that focused on "light touch" rules to keep London competitive with New York and other rival financial centres.